-Centre defers its plan to levy 20% tax on purchases made abroad using credit cards
+Centre defers plan to levy 20% tax on purchases made abroad using credit cards

-The decision was taken to provide banks with more time to prepare their systems, the finance ministry said.
+The decision was taken to give banks more time to prepare their systems, the finance ministry said.

-The Centre on Wednesday deferred its decision to levy a tax collected at source of 20% on purchases made outside India using credit cards.
+The Centre on Wednesday deferred its decision to levy a 20% tax collected at source on purchases made outside India using credit cards.

-The Ministry of Finance said that this is being done to give adequate time to banks and card networks to put the required technical infrastructure in place.
+The Ministry of Finance said that this is being done to give banks and card networks adequate time to put the required technical infrastructure in place.

-The plan to collect 20% tax on overseas spending was announced by the Centre on May 16 and was to be implemented from July onwards.
+The plan had been announced by the Centre on May 16 and was to be implemented from July.
 It will now be applicable from October 1.

 Annual overseas spending of below Rs 7 lakhs will not be subject to taxes.

-The government had said that the additional amount collected as tax can eventually be claimed back at the time of filing of income tax returns.
+The government had said that the additional amount collected as tax can eventually be reclaimed when income tax returns are filed.

 The new rule was expected to hurt Indians travelling abroad and those who buy securities overseas.
 It was criticised by several users on social media, including those who support the ruling Bharatiya Janata Party.